 Protein-rich foods should be a part of every big meal because of the role that the nutrient plays during pregnancy.
 Protein is essential for healthy fetal growth and development, as well as to support many changes in your body.
 During pregnancy, you need about 75 to 100 grams of protein daily.
 While plant-based eating excludes some of the richest sources of protein, there are plenty of good alternatives.

+Curious about the best protein for vegetarians?
 Some of the best plant-based sources of protein include soy; tofu; legumes such as chickpeas, beans, and dried peas; quinoa; nuts; and seeds.
 Want to know more about the top plant-based protein foods?

 Other Essential Nutrients

 Other important pregnancy nutrients that you need to pay attention to include vitamin D, calcium, and omega-3 fatty acids.
 Calcium plays a vital role in fetal development of the bones, heart, muscles, and nerves, with the requirement being higher in the final trimester.
 Similarly, vitamin D plays a crucial role in skeletal development, including the teeth and bones.
 Healthy fats like the omega-3s DHA and EPA are needed for development of the fetal brain and nervous system.
 Omega-3s also help boost immunity and may help prevent respiratory problems such as maternal pneumonia.